40 Cal.

-Calvin Alan Byrd (born December 17, 1981), professionally known by his stage name 40 Cal, is an American rapper.
-He was a member of Harlem-based hip-hop group The Diplomats.
+Calvin Alan Byrd (born December 17, 1979), professionally known by his stage name 40 Cal., is an American rapper.
+He was a member of now-defunct American hip-hop group The Diplomats.

-40 Cal made his first appearance on the self-titled theme song, "40 Cal" for the Dipset album Diplomatic Immunity 2.
+Byrd made his first appearance on the self-titled theme song, "40 Cal" for the Dipset album Diplomatic Immunity 2.
 He took a part on MTV2's Fight Klub MC battles.

-Personal life

-Byrd’s daughter, Saniyya Dennis, went missing from Buffalo, New York on April 24, 2021 and was last seen in her Buffalo State College residence hall.
-On May 5, 2021, Erie County District Attorney John Flynn announced that she may have committed suicide after search dogs picked up her scent in rocky terrain, but couldn't locate her body.